-In an emergency situation, we may access the land without notice to ensure the area is safe.
+In an emergency situation, we may access the land without notice in accordance with the Code.
 If this occurs, affected parties will be notified as soon as possible following the event.

 Record Keeping

 We store land access details for seven years, as required by the Code.
 This includes all verbal conversations with affected parties regarding private land access.